bkuhn/talks/LCA-2015/copyleft-future.markdown

 # This Game Is Over

 + Free Software played to stalemate with proprietary software on the operating system.
-      + We got everything from kernel to application API inside the VM servers.
+      + We got everything from (most of the) kernel to application API inside the VM servers.
       + They got everything else.

 + Fortunately(?), the software got better overall.